21 Types of Architectural Arches

 catenary arch

 A catenary arch is an architectural arch that takes the form of an inverted catenary curve.
-A catenary curve is a U-shaped arc that follows the form of a freely hanging cord or chain, supported only from two fixed ends.
+A catenary curve is a U-shaped arc that follows the form of a freely hanging cord or chain, supported only by two fixed ends.
 It is similar in appearance to a parabolic arch but it is not a parabolic arch.
 A catenary arch has a constant thickness.
 It is a type of an elliptical arch.
 Catenary arches have been built in the buttresses and vaults of Gothic and Renaissance architecture.

 A weighted catenary arch is a unique form of a catenary arch with non-uniform thickness.
-Gateway Arch is an architectural marvel and spectacular stainless steel monument located at St. Louis, Missouri in United States.
+Gateway Arch is an architectural marvel and spectacular stainless steel monument located in St. Louis, Missouri in the United States.
 It was constructed as a masterpiece to celebrate the westward expansion of America.
 American architect Eero Saarinen designed it in 1947 in the shape of a weighted catenary arch.

 Parabolic Arch